 - Overtopping potential maps for all ten scenarios that depict where the Bay may overtop the shoreline.
 Coupled with the inundation maps, the overtopping potential maps help in identifying the shoreline locations and flowpaths that could lead to inland flooding.

-The final project report is now available.
-The report provides a summary of the sea level rise mapping scenarios, inundation mapping methods, stakeholder review process, and key findings for each county.
+The final project report provides a summary of the sea level rise mapping scenarios, inundation mapping methods, stakeholder review process, and key findings for each county.
 Key findings by county include a high-level overview of key vulnerabilities, especially in the near term, that may benefit from further examination.
 Each county section also presents a high-level discussion of SLR impacts to bridge approaches that may be of interest to the Bay Area Toll Authority to inform the selection of focus areas for future studies.
-Access the report here: BATA ART SLR Analysis and Mapping Report
+Access the report here: BATA ART SLR Analysis and Mapping Report.

 For more information:

 - Todd Hallenbeck